tarabe243/Chinese-Car-Owners-Dataset-Clean/README.md

-#Data Cleaning and Processing
+# Data Cleaning and Processing Script

-This Python script is designed to clean and process large CSV datasets efficiently.
-It performs various data cleaning operations, handles data validation, and uses a chunking approach to manage large files effectively.
+This Python script is designed for cleaning and processing large CSV datasets.
+It performs various data cleaning operations, validation checks, and handles large datasets efficiently through chunking.

 ## Features